matihost/monorepo/terraform/aws/aws-iam/README.md

 **  _jenkins-master_ - should be applied to EC2 with Jenkins Master - so that Jenkins can spawn Jenkins Agent EC2.

-Users management is not part of this setup.
+** _lambda-basic_ - role to be applied to Lambda, allowing accessing VPC resources Users management is not part of this setup.

 ## Prerequisites